 I see a variety of comments centering around almost everything except the real source of the problem.
 I see comments about moisture in the wood most commonly as well as framing and structural integrity comments.
 I am sure that some of those problems do play a small part, however the majority of crack movement causes in a house are caused from foundation movement.

-So what causes the foundation to move?
 I had a friend in the road building business tell me once that all roads are dirt roads.
 It doesn’t matter when you paint the top of them with concrete or asphalt….the majority of the road is still made out of dirt.
 It works the same with foundations.
 If the soil under your foundation is not stable you will have movement in your foundation.